smilers/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-hotpatch-updates.md

 > [!IMPORTANT]
 > This feature is in public preview.
 It's being actively developed and might not be complete.
 They're made available on a "Preview" basis.
 You can test and use these features in production environments and scenarios and provide feedback.

-Hotpatch updates are [Monthly B release security updates](/windows/deployment/update/release-cycle#monthly-security-update-release) that can be installed without requiring you to restart the device.
 Hotpatch updates are designed to reduce downtime and disruptions.
+Hotpatch updates are [Monthly B release security updates](/windows/deployment/update/release-cycle#monthly-security-update-release) that install and take effect without requiring you to restart the device.
 By minimizing the need to restart, these updates help ensure faster compliance, making it easier for organizations to maintain security while keeping workflows uninterrupted.

+Hotpatch is an extension of Windows Update and requires Autopatch to create and deploy hotpatches to devices enrolled in the Autopatch quality update policy.

+> [!NOTE]
+> Hotpatch is also available on Windows Server and Windows 365.
+For more information, see [Hotpatch for Windows Server Azure Edition](/windows-server/get-started/enable-hotpatch-azure-edition).

 ## Key benefits